daniel-j/novel/README.md

 ## Version

-The current stable version is 1.46, 2017/11/17.
+The current stable version is 1.46.1, 2017/11/29.
 There are no known outstanding issues.
-The package works as intended.
-Stay tuned.

 If you already have a document using prior code, then review your document for use of the \BlockImage command.
 The functionality of this command is changed in v.
 1.46.
 See The documentation.

+Here at GitHub is experimental code for possible enhancements.
+Do not use for production.

 The *novel* class requires TeXLive 2016 or later, or recent MiKTeX.